 |Week 4 Titration||22 mcg||22 mcg syringe or autoinjector||Use full syringe or autoinjector|

-Leukopenia or elevated liver function tests may necessitate dose reduction or discontinuation of Rebif® administration until toxicity is resolved (see WARNINGS: Hepatic Injury, PRECAUTIONS: General and ADVERSE REACTIONS).
+Decreased peripheral blood counts or elevated liver function tests may necessitate dose reduction or discontinuation of REBIF administration until toxicity is resolved [see Warnings and Precautions (5.2, 5.5) and Adverse Reactions (6)].

-Rebif® is intended for use under the guidance and supervision of a physician.
-It is recommended that physicians or qualified medical personnel train patients in the proper technique for self-administering subcutaneous (sc) injections using the pre-filled syringe or injection device approved for use with Rebif®.
-Injection depth of the Rebif® Rebidose® autoinjector is fixed at 8 mm; the health care provider should determine the injection technique.
-Patients should be advised to rotate sites for sc injections (see PRECAUTIONS: Information for Patients).
-Concurrent use of analgesics and/or antipyretics may help ameliorate flu-like symptoms on treatment days.
-Rebif® should be inspected visually for particulate matter and discoloration prior to administration.
+REBIF is intended for use under the guidance and supervision of a physician.
+It is recommended that physicians or qualified medical personnel train patients in the proper technique for self-administering subcutaneous injections using the prefilled syringe or injection device approved for use with REBIF.
+Injection depth of the REBIF Rebidose autoinjector is fixed at 8 mm; the health care provider should determine the injection technique.

 The initial injection should be performed under the supervision of an appropriately qualified health care provider.